Stairway Safety Tips to Prevent Arizona Child Injury

 - Only remove child gates when you are sure your child has the balance and ability to walk slowly and safely up and down stairs.
 Encourage them to always use the handrail for balance.
 Never allow your child to play on stairs.

-Contact us if your child experiences an Arizona child injury.
+Contact our Arizona child injury lawyers if your child experiences any serious injury.

 Get Help Now